ClaysonV/Stock_Volatility_Analyzer/README.md

 ## Overview

-This Python script is a financial tool designed to calculate and compare the historical volatility of multiple stock tickers.
-Volatility is a statistical measure of the dispersion of returns for a given security, indicating its level of risk.
-This script fetches historical market data and computes both daily and annualized volatility, presenting a clear, sorted report.
+This Python script is a quantitative finance tool designed to analyze the risk profiles of various stocks.
+While basic tools often only look at total returns, this project dives deeper into volatility clustering and risk-adjusted returns.
+The script fetches historical market data, calculates rolling volatility to visualize risk over time, and computes key metrics like the Sharpe Ratio to determine investment efficiency.
 ## Methodology

 The script performs the following steps:

-* **Data Retrieval:** Utilizes the `yfinance` library to download historical 'Close' price data from Yahoo Finance for a specified list of tickers and a defined time period.
+* Data Retrieval: Utilizes the yfinance library to download historical 'Close' price data for a specified list of tickers.
-* **Return Calculation:** Computes daily logarithmic returns (log returns) for each stock.
-Log returns are standard in financial analysis as they are time-additive.
+* Return Calculation: Computes daily logarithmic returns (log returns) for each stock to ensure time-additivity in the analysis.
-* **Daily Volatility:** Calculates the daily volatility, which is the standard deviation of the daily logarithmic returns.
-* **Annualized Volatility:** Scales the daily volatility to an annual figure by multiplying it by the square root of 252 (the approximate number of trading days in a year).
-* **Reporting:** Generates a clean `pandas.DataFrame` that displays the results, sorted in descending order by annualized volatility to easily identify the most volatile assets.
+* Rolling Volatility: Instead of a single static number, the script calculates a 30-day moving window of volatility.
+This visualizes how market risk fluctuates during specific events (volatility clustering).
+* Risk Metrics:
+  * Sharpe Ratio: Measures "reward-to-risk" to see if returns justify the volatility.
+  * Maximum Drawdown: Calculates the largest percentage drop from a peak to a trough (the worst-case scenario).
+* Visualization: Uses matplotlib to generate a rolling volatility timeline and a "Risk vs. Reward" scatter plot, illustrating the Efficient Frontier concept.

 ## Usage